thinktandem/tandem/site/work/clmp-wp-redesign.md

 ---

 ::: point Summary.
-The Community of Literary Magazines and Presses had an outdated and poorly functioning WordPress site that no longer easily served their members' needs.
-Together we went through a thorough discovery phase and overhauled the user experience to focus on simplicity and mobile.
+The Community of Literary Magazines and Presses (CLMP) had an outdated and poorly functioning WordPress site that no longer served their members' needs.
+Through interactive discovery exercises, we crafted an elegant, mobile-friendly user experience.
 The result was a beautiful, responsive, fast and navigable website.
 :::

-> Our members were increasingly using mobile and now our site reflects that reality.
+> Our members are increasingly using mobile.
+Now our site reflects that reality.

 :::::: col-wrapper
-::: col-half Migration I:
+::: col-half Step 1
-We wrote a custom migration plugin to extract and transform all the old data to our new and performance optimized architecture.
+We wrote a custom migration plugin to extract and transform old data to our new performance-optimized architecture.
 :::

-::: col-half Migration II:
+::: col-half Step 2
 :::big
-50k+ items
+50k+ items migrated
 :::
 ::::::

 ::: important UX Overhaul.
-After a close discovery process with CLMP we generated wireframes, component designs, and mockups to help steer the new design.
+After an intimate discovery process with CLMP we generated wireframes, component designs, and mockups to help steer the new design.
 :::